Xilinx/RFSoC-MTS/README.md

 <img src="./images/AMD_Zynq_RFSoC.png" width="33%"/>

 # RFSOC-PYNQ Multi-Tile Synchronization Overlay
-This repository hosts an RFSoC overlay compatible with [PYNQ image v3.0.1](https://github.com/Xilinx/PYNQ/releases) for the **ZCU208**.
+This repository hosts an RFSoC overlay compatible with [PYNQ image v3.0.1](https://github.com/Xilinx/PYNQ/releases).
 Multi-tile synchronization (MTS) is an important capability of the RFSoC enabling beamforming, phased RADAR arrays, massive MIMO and more.
 This overlay demonstrates 4GS MTS capabilities by using a waveform generator to broadcast out two DAC tiles.
-The ZCU208 DAC channels are wired to loopback to its ADCs.
+The DAC channels are wired to loopback to ADCs.
 ADC samples are captured with and without MTS enabled.
 The effect is shown in the figure below.

 <img src="./images/MTSbenefit.png" width="90%"/>